myflowpl/angular-modals/README.md

 ```
 ## Instalation

-you have to install: angular, angular-ui-bootstrap and angular-modals of course
+you have to include angular, angular-ui-bootstrap and angular-modals on your page

 ## Use your modals
 After you register your modals you can use: